 - 25 years if you took out student loans before July 1, 2014.

-Any payments borrowers have made in another IDR plan before switching to IBR will count towards forgiveness in IBR.
+Any payments borrowers have made in the 10-year standard plan and in most IDR plans will count towards forgiveness in IBR.
+But payments made in RAP will not count toward forgiveness in IBR.

 When will my loans be canceled under the ICR plan?